Formation BioBD Platform Vision

 The next challenge was judgment.
 BD described their evaluation process as “an art, not a science.”
 To bring more consistency, we codified how assets should be assessed: biological fit, modality relevance, clinical impact, market attractiveness, and strategic alignment and broke each into detailed sub-questions to guide decision-making.

-Building Mental Models
+Build Mental Models

 4